 In the case of death, your loved ones could use that money to help make up any loss of income.

-Some insurance companies offer it as a rider, or add-on, to your life insurance policy.
-You might also find AD&D insurance in your employee benefits package at your job.
+Some insurance companies offer AD&D as a rider, or add-on, to your life insurance policy.
+You might also find AD&D Insurance in your employee benefits package at your job.
 Other companies might offer it as its own policy, separate from life insurance.